-One question we often hear from homeowners is: are mosquitoes attracted to light?
-Let’s review several recent scientific studies to help determine what changes homeowners can make to outdoor lighting to make your porch less attractive to flying creatures.
+One question we often hear from frustrated homeowners: what are mosquitoes attracted to?
+Our pest control experts reviewed several recent scientific studies to help determine what changes homeowners can make to outdoor lighting to make your porch less attractive to flying creatures.

 Are Mosquitoes Attracted to Light?

+The short answer is yes – but why, exactly, are bugs attracted to light?
 Many flying insects, including moths, mosquitoes, and many flies, find the glow of artificial lights irresistible.
-So, the answer to our initial question is yes; what we can see on our porches and patios are indeed insects attracted to light or heat.
 The scientific term for the attraction bugs have to light is phototaxis.

 Positive phototaxis describes the behavior of insects like moths that are drawn to light sources, while negative phototaxis describes the opposite, when insects such as cockroaches run away from light.

 According to IFLScience, there are a number of theories why insects fly towards a light.
 One theory suggests that artificial lights interfere with an insect’s navigation, and they get confused.
 Another theory is that light presents an obstacle-free route for flight – although sometimes, bugs careen right into a light bulb, often getting burned in the process.
 Two other theories suggest that insects might be attracted to light because it mimics the UV light reflected in flowers (representing food) or they confuse the light for female moth pheromones.

 How Do I Keep Mosquitoes Away From My Lights?